 Danish War Museum, Military museum in central Copenhagen, Denmark

-The building was constructed between 1593 and 1604 under King Christian IV as a weapons arsenal and storage facility.
-Historical collections began to be housed here from the 1680s onward, leading to the opening of the museum to the public in 1928.
+The building was constructed between 1593 and 1604 under King Christian IV to serve as a weapons arsenal.
+Collections began to be stored here from the 1680s onward, and the museum opened to the public in 1928.

 The museum reveals how warfare shaped Danish identity and military traditions across centuries.
 Visitors can observe the weapons and equipment that defined key moments in the nation's past through the displays.